StorNext File System: Infrastructure

 StorNext has both software and hardware elements.
 On the front end, the filesystem is managed by usually two Metadata controllers, a primary and a failover or a metadata appliance.
 These MDC's act as the traffic director for the block-level filesystem with no data-overhead typically associated with NAS configured network shares.

 Fibre Channel connectivity is a key element of most StorNext filesystem implementations.
 This is often referred to as "Production SAN" or "Production Storage Workspace."
 In verticals such as oil & gas, InfiniBand connectivity is sometimes used.

 Client systems are not required to run the same operating system to access a shared filesystem containing StorNext data.
 As of January 2008, the operating systems with available client software are Microsoft Windows, macOS (as Xsan developed by Apple), Red Hat Linux, SuSE Linux, HP-UX, Solaris, AIX, and IRIX.

 Client systems can be attached either directly to the SAN or via an IP gateway, called a DLC (Distributed LAN Controller).
 Two or more DLCs can be configured for failover and/or load balancing.
 While DLC is an IP based protocol, it has been customized for data traffic, making it more efficient (and higher performance) than traditional NAS.
 In some environments, users have also used the DLC infrastructure to enable lower performance file sharing via NFS or CIFS.
 Using all three capabilities, customers can create three tiers of front-end client performance: SAN, native DLC, and NAS, all leveraging a common file sharing architecture.

 Quantum offers customers two choices for hardware infrastructure for StorNext: customized configurations, using the StorNext software on independently selected hardware; or, the use of the StorNext Appliances and Production Systems, a set of pre-configured solutions from Quantum which are said to be optimized for particular use cases (such as 4K editing).
 The latter solutions can include embedded technical support.

-Media & entertainment
+Media and entertainment

 A common application are television and feature film post-production as many multiple editors can access the same set of video data non-destructively.

 StorNext has also been leveraged for high end motion and geoscience imagery in both commercial and public sector use cases, and for high density forensic data, such as in cybersecurity.